Canada will not restrict AstraZeneca COVID-19 vaccine, says benefits outweigh risk

+Healthcare & PharmaceuticalsCanada will not restrict AstraZeneca COVID-19 vaccine, says benefits outweigh risk

-OTTAWA (Reuters) - Canada’s health ministry said on Wednesday it would not restrict use of AstraZeneca Plc’s COVID-19 vaccine after a review showed the benefits outweighed the very rare risk of blood clots.
+Canada's health ministry said on Wednesday it would not restrict use of AstraZeneca Plc's (AZN.L) COVID-19 vaccine after a review showed the benefits outweighed the very rare risk of blood clots.

 A separate advisory council had earlier recommended Canada stop offering the vaccine to people under 55.
 The panel is now reviewing that advice, the health ministry said in a statement.